B-Sterner/StringMapper/README.md

+## reson for public view
+I was cleaning out my emails Thursday night (24Apr25).
+I saw that I had a rejection letter from a company that I had applied to about 7 months back.
+I had thought the company had just ghosted me, but their email was just not in my primary inbox.
+I prepared a proof-of-concept, in case I was interviewed.
+After seeing I was reached out to -- even though rejected -- I decided to share this with one of the personnel I spoke with.

+As I never had an opportunity to discuss it, I am not sure if this was off target or potentially good.

 ## Background
 Based on a conversation, I made a primitive proof-of-concept for how one could map a string to an object.
 In the conversation, it was stated that a string containing value pairs and single keywords would be received at intervals.
 These values/keywords would be parsed out and then used.

-If I recall correctly, there was a group of if statements looking for specific tokens to parse out and make decisions based on that.
+If I recall correctly, there was a large group of if statements looking for specific tokens to parse out and make decisions based on that.
+It looked cumbersome.

 ## Proof of Concept
 Note: I did not get specifics on the format of the string.
 And they did not have access to all C# language options – reduced set or old, I do not recall why.